Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Abstract

 \section{Abstract}

-In the following article we discuss Delaunay triangulations for a point cloud on a embedded surface in $\mathbb{R}^3$.
-We give sufficient conditions on the point cloud to show that the diagonal switch algorithm finds a embedded Delaunay triangulation.
+In the following article we discuss Delaunay triangulations for a point cloud on an embedded surface in $\mathbb{R}^3$.
+We give sufficient conditions on the point cloud to show that the diagonal switch algorithm finds an embedded Delaunay triangulation.